wgmfisch-appdev/omnicalc-actions/README.md

 You'll get practice using forms to capture and process user input using some interesting applications including:

- - a service that auto-tags large blocks of text
+ - a service that extracts keywords from large blocks of text
- - a service that colorizes black and white images
+ - a service that turns black and white images into color images!
- - a service that auto-tags images with descriptive keywords
+ - a service that tags images with descriptive keywords

 ### API Setup